NehaHAnil/Payment-Gateway-Integration/README.md

 # Payment-Gateway-Integration

-This is a simple webpage with a payment gateway. payment gateway used : PayUMoney
+This is a simple webpage with a payment gateway.

+Payment gateway used : PayUMoney